Biltmore Lake Charitable Fund

 Requests that exhibit the greatest community benefit, including education, economic development, health care and projects promoting community development, such as the arts and quality of life issues, will be given the highest consideration.
 The number of people served, significance of work, track record of the applicant and potential for positive outcomes will be considered.

-• If a coordinating or partnering organization will benefit from the grant, the applicant should include a letter of endorsement from that organization.
+• If an organization other than the applicant will benefit from the grant, e.g., an organization applying to run a program in public schools, then the applicant should include a letter of endorsement from that other organization.

 Deadlines and Dates

-• All applicants must submit a completed online application to The Community Foundation by 5 p.m. on April 1.
+• The grant application deadline is 5 p.m. on April 1.
 If the deadline date is on a weekend or holiday, the deadline is 5 p.m. the next business day.

 Eligibility

-• Tax-exempt organizations described in Section 501(c)(3) of the Internal Revenue Code and governmental entities are eligible to apply for these grants.
-Organizations must serve the Enka-Candler community.
-This is the area south of I-40, west of I-26, north of the Blue Ridge Parkway, and east of the Buncombe County boundary.
+• Grants may be awarded to qualified 501(c)(3), governmental, educational, and religious organizations serving the Enka-Candler community (the area south of I-40, west of I-26, north of the Blue Ridge Parkway, and east of the Buncombe County boundary).

-• An eligible organization may only submit one application per year.
+• Eligible organizations, including organizations acting as a fiscal sponsor, may only submit one application per year.

 What We Do Not Fund